tetratelabs/qcon-labs/docs/vm_workloads.md

 ```

 Once the installation completes, we can deploy a separate ingress gateway that will be used to expose the Istio's control plane to the virtual machine.

-## Installing and configuring the east-west gateway
+## Install and configure the east-west gateway

 The Istio package we downloaded contains a script we can use to generate the YAML that will deploy an Istio operator that creates the new gateway called `istio-eastwestgateway`.